 This Vegan Chocolate Self-Saucing Pudding is rich and indulgent, with a moist chocolate sponge and a magical chocolate sauce.
 It's also gluten-free and refined sugar free, and surprisingly easy to make!
 A perfect comforting dessert.

-Self-saucing chocolate pudding is a classic Australian home-baked dessert that evolved from traditional British baked puddings.
-It consists of a chocolate pudding sponge, with a chocolate sauce that forms underneath.
+Chocolate self-saucing pudding is a classic Australian home-baked dessert, which evolved from traditional British baked puddings.
+It consists of a chocolate pudding sponge, with a chocolate sauce that forms underneath whilst baking.

 You make chocolate self-saucing pudding by putting a chocolate pudding sponge batter in a baking dish, topping it with a mixture of cocoa powder and sugar, then pouring hot water over it before baking.
 In the oven, the pudding sponge rises to the top, while a rich chocolate sauce forms at the bottom of the baking dish.